Prefixes¶

 We recommend that you think of "Networks" as the actual host-containing subnets in your network, while "Containers" represent groups of related "Networks", and "Pools" are used as needed within a "Network".
 In other words, "Containers" contain "Networks" which may contain "Pools".
 However, Nautobot does not strictly enforce this hierarchy.
 There are however a few ways in which different prefix types behave differently, as described below.

-field was removed and its functionality was replaced by the Prefix.type
+The is_pool field was removed and its functionality was replaced by the Prefix.type field.

 Allocatable Hosts by Prefix Type¶